 Tales of Vegetable Beings

 Tales of Vegetable Beings is a work that explores human-plant entanglements.
 The title at once refers to the plants as beings themselves and the many ways of being together with plants.
-The work will act as a survey of exchanges between humans and the vegetable realm, which reframes plants not as inert objects but as active agents playing important roles in the economic, social, and emotional lives of humans.
-The aim is to highlight the incredible two-way relationships, formed deep in our evolutionary past, that have left plant signatures in humans and human signatures in plants and reveal the ways in which we are deeply entangled with and dependent upon the non-human world around us.
+The work acted as a survey of exchanges between humans and the vegetable realm, which reframes plants not as inert objects but as active agents playing important roles in the economic, social, and emotional lives of humans.
+The aim was to highlight the incredible two-way relationships, formed deep in our evolutionary past, that have left plant signatures in humans and human signatures in plants and reveal the ways in which we are deeply entangled with and dependent upon the non-human world around us.

 Lisa Hirmer was in residency at Camargo in January-February 2018.